How often have you found yourself behind the wheel, frustrated and yelling at another vehicle?

 Too many times to count, I am sure.

 Whether it is a faulty move, a lane change without a signal or a driver going 25 mph in a 50 mph zone, we have all endured our fair share of road rage.
-Unfortunately, sometimes the yelling or the honking goes a step further and results in an accident or worse.
+Unfortunately, sometimes the yelling or the honking goes a step further and results in a car accident or worse.

 Although no agency keeps official statistics on road rage events across the country, reports of so-called “aggressive driving” incidents have increased by about 7 percent each year since 1990, according to the AAA Foundation for Traffic Safety.